stephen1cowley/programming-agent-server/README.md

 The current user state is stored in DynamoDB, and the uploaded images are stored in another S3 bucket.

 Through the use of Application Load Balancers, serverless user-data storage, and Amazon Cognito, the architecture is scalable, allowing for multiple users.
+With some tweaks, it could possibly handle millions of global users.

 ## Installation
 ### Prerequisites